microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 ##### SpeechInputSource.cs
 Allows you to specify keywords and keyboard shortcuts in the Unity Inspector, instead of registering them explicitly in code.
 Keywords are handled by scripts that implement ISpeechHandler.cs.
+You can utilize keywords with the SpeechInputHandler component by assigning game objects and specifying a Unity Event trigger.

 Check out Assets/HoloToolkit/Input/Tests/Scripts/SphereKeywords.cs and Assets/HoloToolkit/Input/Tests/Scripts/SphereGlobalKeywords.cs for an example of implementing these features, which is used in the demo scene at Assets/HoloToolkit/Input/Tests/SpeechInputSource.unity.

 **_KeywordsAndKeys_** Set the size as the number of keywords you'd like to listen for, then specify the keywords to complete the array.

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

+##### SpeechInputHandler.cs
+Used to assign a Unity Event to a keyword stored in the SpeechInputSource

 ##### ISpeechHandler.cs
 Interface that a game object can implement to react to speech keywords.